RevenueCat/purchases-android/examples/CustomEntitlementComputationSample/README.md

 Once configured correctly, the app will allow you to log in with different users, and will show a list of all the times CustomerInfoListener fired, as well as the values for each one.

-To use this mode, ensure that you install the

 Happy testing!

 ![sample screenshot](./Sample%20screenshot.png)